 - Slow Cooker on High for 4 hours

-Just like with other roasts and cuts of meat, you always want to cut against the grain when slicing your corned beef brisket.
-This will create even slices that hold together.
 If you cut it the other way it will shred and not come out in slices.
-If you do that by accident at first, no worries it still tastes great and those bits can be used in a corned beef hash the next day at breakfast - yum!
+If you do that by accident at first, no worries it still tastes great and those bits can be used in hash or my Corned Beef & Egg Scramble the next day at breakfast - yum!

 What to Serve with Corned Beef